Detection of data drift and outliers affecting machine learning model performance over time: Drift scenarios

 The idea is that sudden changes in $p_j$ should be easier to detect than gradual changes that begin smaller and reach the same level, and changes that persist should be easier to detect than changes that return to the pre-change situation ($p_j=0$).
 The CPM has options to include as its goodness-of-fit test the Student-T and Cramer von-Mises (CvM) test, among others.
 Using a fixed performance metric---principally detection delay, and the false and missed alarm probabilities---we can compare a given CPM detector to others, and compare the results of a given detector for the different drift scenarios.
 However, how can we compare two detectors' success in several scenarios over these different metrics?
 Is it better to have a false alarm probability of 0.05 and delay of 7 batches, or a probability of 0.03 and delay of 10 batches?

 In \cite{FDA20} we presented a novel loss function.
-Recall, $K$ is the true changepoint (50 in our setting); $b(t) = \lceil t/20\rceil$ is the batch of a time index $t$, and $B=b(K)$; and $\{p_j\},\: j=1,\dots,100$ are the contamination values associated with a given drift scenario.
+Recall, $K$ is the true changepoint (1,000 in our setting); $b(t) = \lceil t/20\rceil$ is the batch of a time index $t$, and $B=b(K)=50$, the last batch before the change; and $\{p_j\},\: j=1,\dots,100$ are the contamination values associated with a given drift scenario, where $j$ is the batch index.
 Let $d\in \{1,\dots,100\}$ be the window of detection, if, made, where $b(d)=51$ is the best result; if no detection is made, let $d=\infty$.
 Let $L_0, L_1<0$ be constants specifying a penalty incurred for a false alarm (Type-1 error or false positive) and missed alarm (Type-2 or false negative), respectively.
 A given result ($K, d,\{p_j\}$), which together describe the true changepoint, detected time, and drift scenario, receives a loss score defined as

 Setting $L_0<L_1$ (we set $L_0=-1000$ and $L_1=-250$) means a false alarm is penalized more than a missed detection, forcing the detector to be more conservative.
 The best result is if the detection at $d$ falls in batch $b(d)=b(K)+1=51$, the first batch after the change.
 If this happens, the denominator of the third expression in $L(\cdot)$ is 1 since the exponent is 0.
 For true detections where $b(K)<b(d)<\infty$, the loss function penalizes delayed detection by compounding $p_j$ for each batch $j$ for the number of windows it has been present until the detection.
 Since $L_0$ factors out of the third expression, all that matters is the ratio of $L_0$ and $L_1$, not their absolute values.